Kanan02/LibraryAPI/README.md

 # Library API

 This is Library api with 3 models (Author,Genre and Book) and 2 controllers (BooksController and AuthController).
-This project can be extendted (AuthorController and GenreController can be added)
+This project can be extended (AuthorController and GenreController can be added)

 ## Technologies